nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 7. BookFace is not required to handle the displaying detailed reports about users (their loan history, statistics on their membership such as frequency of loans) yet.
 8. BookFace should work even without an active internet connection.
-9. The data stored in a BooKFace instance should be recoverable even if the instance crashes.
+9. The data stored in a BookFace instance should be recoverable even if the instance crashes.
 10. BookFace will need at least 50 MB of disk space to work.
 11. BookFace does not plan to improve its accessibility for blind, deaf, or otherwise disabled users according to the Web Content Accessibility Guidelines (WCAG 2.1)